 The BlogHer conference at the Hilton on 6th Avenue and 53rd Street is just one week away.
 I’m going to the BlogHer conference but I’m avoiding all the conference swag.

 I was crushed when I was wait-listed to be a volunteer and elated when a spot opened up.

 I’ll be working at the registration desk on both Friday and Saturday mornings.

-I’m totally intimidated by the whole BlogHer thing–since I am an Internet Dunderhead–but also excited to learn as much as I can, meet people, network, and better understand the role of social media in a writer’s life.
+I’m a bit intimidated by the whole BlogHer thing–since I’m still learning so much about the blog-o-sphere and fighting against my natural tendencies to be an Internet Dunderhead–but also excited to learn as much as I can, meet people, network, and better understand the role of social media in a writer’s life.